sujith-eag/vu-library/docs/java/java_core/06_methods/02_method_overloading.md

-#### Method Overloading
+# Method Overloading

 In Java, two or more methods within the same class can share the same name, as long as their parameter declarations are different.
 When this is the case, the methods are said to be overloaded, and the process is referred to as method overloading.

+When an overloaded method is called, the version of the method whose parameters match the arguments is executed.

+>[!important]
+>To overload a method, simply declare different versions of it.
+>
-Method overloading is one of the ways that Java implements polymorphism.
+>Method overloading is one of the ways that Java implements polymorphism. it is one way that Java implements “one interface, multiple methods” paradigm.

-to overload a method, simply declare different versions of it.
+>[!warning]

-one important restriction: the type and/or number of the parameters of each overloaded method must differ.
+>The type and/or number of the parameters of each overloaded method must differ.
 It is not sufficient for two methods to differ only in their return types.

-(Return types do not provide sufficient information in all cases for Java to decide which method to use.)
-Of course, overloaded methods may differ in their return types, too.
-When an overloaded method is called, the version of the method whose parameters match the arguments is executed.
+Overloaded methods may differ in their return types but  do not provide sufficient information in all cases for Java to decide which method to use.

 ```java
 class Overload